zio/zio/docs/howto/interop/with-catseffect.md

 ---
-id: catseffect
+id: with-catseffect
-title:  "Cats Effect"
+title: "How to Interop with Cats Effect?"
 ---

 The `interop-cats` module provides interoperability for the Cats Effect ecosystem.